bazel-contrib/rules_nodejs/README.md

 ## Usage

+The complete API documentation is at https://bazelbuild.github.io/rules_nodejs/

+A few example rules contained in this repo:

 The `nodejs_binary` rule allows you to run an application by giving the entry point.
 The entry point can come from an external dependency installed by the package manager, or it can be a `.js` file from a package built by Bazel.